Multi-SpatialMLLM: Multi-Frame Spatial Understanding with Multi-Modal Large Language Models: Limitations

 \section{Limitations}

-Despite our focus on enabling multi-frame spatial understanding, most of our experiments employ only two-view scenarios.
-However, our data generation pipeline naturally extends to additional frames.
-Future work may explore scaling beyond pairs of images, leveraging more views for enhanced spatial reasoning.
+Our generated data in the main paper uses two-frame scenarios.
+We show that models trained on two images generalize to more images, and our data-generation pipeline naturally scales to additional frames.
+However, future work is still needed to extend beyond pairs to exploit multi-view inputs for stronger spatial reasoning.
 Another limitation is that although we observe signs of the emergent phenomenon, further investigation is required to clarify what exact spatial abilities drive such emergence.

 {

 }